fjwright/Run-REDUCE-0/UserGuide.md

 Run-REDUCE remembers the selected size and uses it the next time Run-REDUCE runs.

-## Coloured I/O?
+## Rich I/O?

-Selecting this checkbox causes Run-REDUCE to use redfront-style text colouring with red input and blue output.
+Selecting this checkbox causes Run-REDUCE to use rich text in the `Input/Output Display` pane: prompts are bold; algebraic-mode prompts and input are red; algebraic-mode output is blue; symbolic-mode prompts and input are green; symbolic-mode output is cyan.
+This facility was inspired by Redfront, but it is not identical to Redfront.
+(It does not use the Redfront build of REDUCE or any special REDUCE input, such as the `redfront` package.)
+Note that turning Rich I/O on or off does not fully take effect until the next input prompt.

 ## The Help Menu